Ucytochi/Business-Analytics/README.md

 * When they pay off

 The analysis is divided into 3 parts according to the datasets given.
 The first part of the analysis is covered in Product_Analysis.ipynb, followed by
-Sales_Analysis.ipynb, and then Marketing_Analysis.ipynb.
+Sales_Analysis.ipynb, and then Marketing_Analysis.ipynb in that order.
 Afterwards, I made my conclusions and gave some recommendation.

 The libraries used in this project are pandas, plotly, seaborn, matplotlib, numpy, and scipy.